classicsman/CLmay2020/README.md

 **Current shortcomings:**

 I have not yet gotten the formatting right.
 This is going to take more effort with figuring out the proper string manipulation techniques and regex.
-I have made a good bit of progress, though.
+Having spent most of my time doing that, I have made a good bit of progress.
 I got the beginning and ending elisions from the items fairly right, but I really need to figure out how to get the interior formatted correctly in some cases, as well as getting the various fields to line up under the headers properly.
 Getting them lined up is probably going to be my biggest challenge going forward.

+My code needs to be dehydrated.
+There is a bit of repetitive stuff going on in there.
+Making it DRY is a near-future goal.

+I could also make it more modular.
+There are things I could separate out.
+Originally, what I have here started out as one file, so I've made some progress on that front.